RSS feed Facebook profile Follow me on Twitter Google+ profile LinkedIn profile

 By 1996, Nintendo adopted a more aggressive strategy and the SNES was dropped in half that time.

-Life after replacement - SNES
+Life after replacement - Super Nintendo

 That was nothing though compared to their next two consoles which they managed to kill in under a year each.